sjrdevelopment/agile-board/README.md

 ### Project setup

 The project contains `api` and `src` directories.
-`src` is the self-contained solution.
+`src` is the self-contained web front-end and Backbone.js app.
 `api` is the server running the REST api.

  -  Before running the steps below, setup the API dependencies by running `npm install` in the `api` directory.